shantanukhond/YT-Assets/Superset/installation/README.md

 ```

 ### YEY!
 Your production Server is Up and running you can test it by restarting the server...
-If you have any issues you can contact me on [mailto:contact@shantanukhond.me]contact@shantanukhond.me .
+If you have any issues you can contact me on contact@shantanukhond.me .